 Stoking a fire once every three months is a surefire recipe for burnout.
 To keep the workplace flames burning bright the fire that drives people’s passions need to be continuously stoked.

-And inspiring motivators understand some basic motivational principles …
+Employee motivation training produces inspiring motivators and inspiring motivators understand some basic motivational principles …

 It all starts with a positive work environment.